Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/random-percentage-meter.md

 ```

 ## Installation
-1. Import the code.
+1. In Streamer.bot in select `Import` from the top left.
+Copy the `Import Code` and paste it into the `Import String`.
-2. Create a Command point it to "cracked"
+2. Create a Command and point it to "cracked"
 3. If you don't wish to use the term  'cracked' you can change it in the `Message` Sub-Action